Xeze-org/Anie-Ai/readme.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

 ## 📝 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.